krfong916/peoples-instinctive-travels-and-the-paths-of-distributed-systems/README.md

 Here are a few interesting thoughts:

 - Implement the flavors of Paxos and use Jepsen testing framework + Open-Loop testing environment w/injection of partial network failures
+- Reimplement Professor Kuper's paper "Verifying Replicated Datatypes with Typeclass Refinements in Liquid Haskell" but in Liquid Rust
-- Secure document storage with an e2e encryption protocol, X3DH, something by way of Signal and WhatsApp but further
+- Secure document storage with an e2e encryption protocol, X3DH, something by way of Signal and WhatsApp, with ABAC architecture.
+Abstract to a framework.
 - Create a SAT solver from scratch

 If you have ideas, shoot me an [email 📧](mailto:krfong@ucsc.edu?subject=[Distributed-Systems-Repo])